Organized self-help housing in Pachacútec, Lima, Peru: Training women’s groups in earthquake resistant housing construction. September, 2022.

 Pioneering research on building materials of earth for low-cost housing in rural India.

-Yask Kulshreshtha, a civil engineer from India is Ph.D. candidate in the Faculty of Civil Engineering and Geosciences of TU Delft, the Netherlands, carrying out multidisciplinary research in the section of Materials & Environment (CiTG) concerning the use of earth as affordable building material in rural India.
+Yask Kulshreshtha, PhD is a civil engineer from India, who worked as researcher at the Faculty of Civil Engineering and Geosciences of TU Delft, the Netherlands, carrying out multidisciplinary research in the section of Materials & Environment (CiTG) concerning the use of earth as affordable building material in rural India.
 His main focus is on constructing earthen houses using local bio-resources for bricks and walls.
 Bio-polymers extracted from agricultural and animal waste to manufacture water-resistant stabilized earthen bricks of good durability and sufficient strength, can be introduced as alternatives for fired bricks and concrete building blocks.
 The durability issue will be attended by an additional focus on appropriate design of housing units.

 Research on Interlocking Stabilized Soil Blocks in Thailand.